 Freelancing has its perks: be your own boss, enjoy , work in a private space with everything from the tilt of your desk to the room temperature and lighting exactly how you like it.
 What we can often overlook are the immense challenges that come with going it alone, especially as a freelance project manager.

-Finding work is only the beginning: the ebb and flow of your income, managing multiple deadlines that don’t inform each other, and making a mistake means fully owning your actions.
+Finding work is only the beginning.
+There are numerous different types of project managers.
+How much do project managers make?
+How much does an IT project manager make?
+Or, for a more specific role, how much does a construction project manager make?
+There are so many other factors to consider: the ebb and flow of your income, managing multiple deadlines that don’t inform each other, and making a mistake means fully owning your actions.
 You alone are accountable.
 It can be both scary and liberating!

 If you’re thinking of stepping into the life of a freelance project manager, here are 6 things you need to know to succeed.